-Consultation and Licensing Arrangements
+Consultation and licensing arrangements

-The majority of statutory and non-statutory consultations, with the exception of enforcement work carried out under the Order, is the responsibility of the Technical Fire Safety Team.
+The majority of statutory and non-statutory consultations, with the exception of enforcement work carried out under the order, is the responsibility of the Technical Fire Safety Team.

-The Service will establish and maintain close links with the authorities enforcing the provisions of the Health and Safety at Work Act 1974.
-There is a statutory duty for the Authority to consult with regards to the application of Building Regulations and structures are established to ensure that this duty is met, although there is no requirement for the Authority to be consulted during the Local Authority planning process.
-Officers will however, wherever possible, seek to consult on those planning applications which would have a material effect on the level of risk within the county.
+Our Service will establish and maintain close links with the authorities enforcing the provisions of the Health and Safety at Work Act 1974.
+There is a statutory duty for the Authority to consult with regards to the application of building regulations and structures are established to ensure that this duty is met, although there is no requirement for the Authority to be consulted during the Local Authority planning process.
+Officers will, wherever possible, seek to consult on those planning applications which would have a material effect on the level of risk within the county.

-Through effective consultation with 'building control bodies' the Authority will ensure that buildings are adequately protected from the effects of fire as required by the Building Regulations.
+Through effective consultation with 'building control bodies' the Authority will ensure that buildings are adequately protected from the effects of fire as required by the building regulations.
 In order to facilitate the consultation process the 'building control body' will take the co-ordinating role with this Authority and, where appropriate, with other regulatory bodies.
 Any recommendations and advice given will be channelled through the 'building control body' to the applicant.
 Consultations will comply with the current national 'Building Regulations and Fire Safety Procedural Guidance' document.

-The Authority and its Officers actively promote and recommend the installation of sprinkler systems or other Automatic Water Suppression Systems (AWSS) in all premises.
+The Authority and its officers actively promote and recommend the installation of sprinkler systems or other automatic water suppression systems (AWSS) in all premises.

-Before serving an enforcement notice under the Regulatory Reform (Fire Safety) Order 2005 which would oblige a person to make an alteration to premises, the Authority will consult fully with other relevant enforcing authorities in accordance with article 30(5) of the Order.
+Before serving an enforcement notice under the Regulatory Reform (Fire Safety) Order 2005 which would oblige a person to make an alteration to premises, the Authority will consult fully with other relevant enforcing authorities in accordance with article 30(5) of the order.

-The Authority actively supports the principle Primary Authority Schemes (PAS) as a means of promoting consistency of enforcement among organisations with multiple premises in different brigade areas.
+The Authority actively supports the principle primary authority schemes (PAS) as a means of promoting consistency of enforcement among organisations with multiple premises in different brigade areas.

-The Authority is a "Responsible Authority" as defined within the Licensing Act 2003 (the Act).
+The Authority is a "responsible authority" as defined within the Licensing Act 2003 (the Act).
 The responsibility for licensing functions under the Act is the Local Authority (LA).
-Responsible Authorities must be notified of applications for the grant, variation, or review of a premises license or club premises certificate.
+Responsible authorities must be notified of applications for the grant, variation, or review of a premises license or club premises certificate.

 The Technical Fire Safety team examine licence applications on behalf of the Authority and the applicant will be advised of their responsibilities under the Regulatory Reform (Fire Safety) Order 2005 (the Order).
-The Order is the primary piece of legislation for achieving satisfactory standards of general fire precautions in licensed premises.
-Applicants are referred to national guidance on how to comply with the Order.
-The duty to comply with the Order rests with the Responsible Person and the Authority will not provide detailed advice to individual applicants.
+The order is the primary piece of legislation for achieving satisfactory standards of general fire precautions in licensed premises.
+Applicants are referred to national guidance on how to comply with the order.
+The duty to comply with the order rests with the responsible person and the Authority will not provide detailed advice to individual applicants.
 It will be exceptional for the officers to make representations at the application stage.

 Licensed premises are visited periodically as part of the risk-based inspection programme.
-The Authority conducts a programme of inspections of high-risk premises whilst licensable activity is taking place (During Performance Inspections).
+The Authority conducts a programme of inspections of high-risk premises while licensable activity is taking place (during performance inspections).
 Staff will continue to support Licensing Authorities and/or Safety Advisory Groups in fire safety matters relating to licensed open air events and venues.